Ethical review of research with human participants

-Research in the Computer Laboratory may involve experiments on human subjects.
+Research in the Computer Laboratory may involve various kinds of users, experimental volunteers and others.
 This ranges from the trivial, such as asking colleagues to assist with the evaluation of new software, through to the complex, such as putting subjects in stressful situations and monitoring their responses.
 In all cases, it is important to plan the research carefully, not least to ensure scientific validity, and to consider any ethical issues.

 The Computer Laboratory adopts a lightweight ethical review model, informed by current practice and in consultation with other Schools and Universities.
 Further guidance is available in the research guidance wiki.

 The review process